oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We had regular team meetings to discuss progress
 - We shared what we learned with each other
 - We asked for help when needed
-- We gave feedback constructively

 **Collaboration:**
 - We helped each other debug problems
 - We tested each other's missions
 - We reviewed each other's code
-- We made decisions together

 **Support:**
 - We encouraged each other when things were challenging